Harold Laski: Academic career

 In 1916, Laski was appointed as a lecturer of modern history at McGill University in Montreal and began to lecture at Harvard University.
 He also lectured at Yale in 1919 to 1920.
 For his outspoken support of the Boston Police Strike of 1919, Laski received severe criticism.
 He was briefly involved with the founding of The New School for Social Research in 1919, where he also lectured.

 Laski cultivated a large network of American friends centred at Harvard, whose law review he had edited.
 He was often invited to lecture in America and wrote for The New Republic.
 He became friends with Felix Frankfurter, Herbert Croly, Walter Lippmann, Edmund Wilson, and Charles A. Beard.
-His long friendship with Supreme Court Justice Oliver Wendell Holmes, Jr. was cemented by weekly letters, which were later published.
+His long friendship with Supreme Court Justice Oliver Wendell Holmes Jr. was cemented by weekly letters, which were later published.
 He knew many powerful figures and claimed to know many more.
 Critics have often commented on Laski's repeated exaggerations and self-promotion, which Holmes tolerated.
 His wife commented that he was "half-man, half-child, all his life".

 Laski returned to England in 1920 and began teaching government at the London School of Economics (LSE).
 In 1926, he was made professor of political science at the LSE.
 Laski was an executive member of the socialist Fabian Society from 1922 to 1936.
 In 1936, he co-founded the Left Book Club along with Victor Gollancz and John Strachey.
 He was a prolific writer and produced a number of books and essays throughout the 1920s and the 1930s.

 At the LSE in the 1930s, Laski developed a connection with scholars from the Institute for Social Research, now more commonly known as the Frankfurt School.
-In 1933, with almost all the Institute's members in exile, Laski was among a number of British socialists, including Sidney Webb and RH Tawney, who arranged for the establishment of a London office for the Institute's use.
+In 1933, with almost all the Institute's members in exile, Laski was among a number of British socialists, including Sidney Webb and R. H. Tawney, who arranged for the establishment of a London office for the Institute's use.
 After the Institute moved to Columbia University in 1934, Laski was one of its sponsored guest lecturers invited to New York.
 Laski also played a role in bringing Franz Neumann to join the Institute.
 After fleeing Germany almost immediately after Adolf Hitler's rise to power, Neumann did graduate work in political science under Laski and Karl Mannheim at the LSE and wrote his dissertation on the rise and fall of the rule of law.
 It was on Laski's recommendation that Neumann was then invited to join the Institute in 1936.

 Teacher

-Laski was a gifted lecturer, but he would alienate his audience by humiliating those who asked questions.
-However, he was liked by his students, and was especially influential among the Asian and African students who attended the LSE.
+Laski was regarded as a gifted lecturer but he would alienate his audience by humiliating those who asked questions.
+Despite this, he was liked by his students, and was especially influential among the Asian and African students who attended the LSE.
 Describing Laski's approach, Kingsley Martin wrote in 1968: